Yandex Cloud

 • Exception type: Action option for the exception you are creating:

-• Resource scanned: If the conditions specified in the exception are met, the resource will only generate rule compliance signals.
+• Resource scanned: If the conditions specified in the exception are met, the resource will generate only rule compliance signals.

 • Rules: Number of rules for which compliance checking is excluded.
 To view a detailed list of excluded rules, click the line with the exception.